-- Once a joint doctoral research programme has been approved, information about opportunities to study for a joint award should be provided in any publicity or other information available to PGRs and a joint marketing plan should be agreed via the joint management committee. - All PGRs recruited to a joint doctoral research programme will be required to complete the application form at the University of Manchester and at the partner institution (consideration should be given to appropriate processes and entry requirements at both institutions). - A joint offer letter should be issued.
+- Once a dual doctoral research programme has been approved, information about opportunities to study for a dual award should be provided in any publicity or other information available to PGRs and a joint marketing plan should be agreed via the joint management committee. - All PGRs recruited to a dual doctoral research programme will be required to complete the application form at the University of Manchester and at the partner institution (consideration should be given to appropriate processes and entry requirements at both institutions). - It is advised that a joint offer letter is issued but separate offer letters may be more appropriate.
+If both institutions are in agreement over separate offer letters, the information must be consistent in terms of the content covered.
 Offer letters must include information about how the arrangement will operate, including fee and attendance and other programme requirements and must refer the applicant to the relevant legal agreements.